How To Make Bust Skull Decor for Halloween

 Today we wanted to share one last DIY Halloween decor idea with you, How To Make Bust Skull Decor.

-And for more DIY Halloween decor ideas see 60 Spooky and Creative Halloween Decor Ideas.
+For more DIY Halloween decor ideas see 60 Spooky and Creative Halloween Decor Ideas.

-Inspiration Skull Decor
+Inspiration for Skull Decor

 While my Mom and I were out picking up the last few decor pieces for Ellie’s bedroom makeover, we spotted these amazing skeleton busts!
-I immediately fell in love with them, but at $5o each I wasn’t about to take them home with me!
+I immediately fell in love with them, but at $50 each I wasn’t about to take them home with me!

 I almost took it as a challenge.
 How could I recreate these or make a copycat version to display in our home at a fraction of the cost?